Marlburians short-listed for tall honour

 Lucy Blakiston, Founder and CEO of Shit You Should Care About, is a finalist for Young New Zealander of the Year honours in the 2026 New Zealander of the Year Awards.
 Photo: Brown Bread

 The list became public on Thursday evening.
-Winners will be announced 19 March at a gala in Auckland.
+Winners will be announced on 19 March at a gala in Auckland.

 As highlighted in her finalist mention, Lucy turned a passion project she started in her bedroom into a source of news and commentary for millions of engaged young people worldwide.
 She has three million Instagram followers and is the author of the guidebook Make It Make Sense.